 Over-resourced nodes will increase your Azure expenditures and hinder your capacity to scale your application’s infrastructure.

 Then, the nodes may be tagged and assigned to specific tasks.
 A node with SSD storage may install pods with node affinity, and pods running on the same node can be guaranteed to run together.
 Avoid scheduling pods in specific cluster nodes by adjusting taint or tolerance.

 Persistent data storage is not required for Kubernetes applications that do not need to be stateful.
 AKS cluster performance may be boosted by choosing the right type of storage.

 Some actions require storage, such as downloading pictures from a container repository, even in a stateless system.
 Solid-state drives (SSD) should be used in production.

 Use NAS if you need to connect to numerous devices at once.
 The node’s size also influences the storage efficiency of the cluster.
 Be mindful that Azure offers several virtual machine sizes with the same amount of CPU and memory resources but with varying storage settings.

 If you’re looking to orchestrate containers, Kubernetes is a great starting point because it’s open-source and is now an industry standard.
-The process of setting up an AKS cluster is relatively straightforward.
+The process of setting up a secure kubernetes cluster is relatively straightforward.
 As a result, you must be careful in defining your resource requirements and constraints.
 Choosing experts such as Motifworks to build an environment for innovation is a better option for organizations looking to make the most of such open-source technology.
-Motifworks has been working with Microsoft for over 10 years, and in a decade, we have helped many organizations design & implement AKS.
+Motifworks has been working with Microsoft for over 10 years, and in a decade, we have helped many organizations design & implement kubernetes and AKS Security.
 Through proven methods, tools, and the experience we gained throughout the decade, we have successfully transformed operational capabilities by modernizing applications with container technologies, deliver new microservices, and accelerate development processes.